iconLake/IconLake/blockchain/readme.md

 `serve` command installs dependencies, builds, initializes, and starts your blockchain in development.

+if you want to view all logs, add `-v`.

 ### Configure

 Your blockchain in development can be configured with `config.yml`.
 To learn more, see the [Ignite CLI docs](https://docs.ignite.com).